 If you’re brave enough to risk the lingering radiation, you’ll be treated to a truly disturbing sight.
 Only the elderly dare return to the town, as they claim that they will likely die of old age before the radiation does any damage to their bodies.

 Said to be a symbol of what Hiroshima stands for and a prayer for world peace, the Atomic Bomb Dome in Hiroshima has survived both an atomic bomb and the test of time.
 The dome serves as a reminder of the tragic war that took the lives of so many Japanese citizens.
 The fact that it survived the first atomic bomb to ever be used in human history will forever awe those who witnessed the aftermath of the bomb and the war.

 As part of the Hiroshima Peace Memorial Park, the Atomic Bomb Dome can be viewed exactly as it was after the fall of the atomic bomb onto Hiroshima, Japan.
 Though this location isn’t as dark or frightening to view as others on the list, the history behind the dome and the lives that were lost during the war makes it so.

 Even though having a sad past, Hiroshima is full of amazing places to see.

-Location: Atomic Bomb Dome
+Google Maps: Atomic Bomb Dome

 It’s no secret that theme parks are popular worldwide.
 Nara Dreamland was one such theme park that was built in Japan as a substitute Disneyland for tourists and citizens living in Nara.
 Those who visited the park remarked how it was a nearly exact replica of the Disney theme parks, which had yet to come to Japan.
 Twenty-two years later, Tokyo Disneyland opened, and Nara Dreamland was soon forgotten.